richa18s/data_engineering_projects/capstone_project/airflow_docker/README.md

 Data pipeline is triggered externally for now since this is just a sample project to show the creation of ETL end to end.
 Here is what project structure looks like :

-1) **CapstoneProject** : contains ETL code in python
+1) **CapstoneProject/** : contains ETL code in python
-    - scripts : etl code to read, tramsform, write in s3, also validation code
+    - scripts/ : etl code to read, tramsform, write in s3, also validation code
-    - conf : contains config file
+    - conf/ : contains config file
     - main.py : invokes etl process
-    - validator.py invokes data validator post etl is complete
+    - validator.py : invokes data validator post etl is complete
-2) **dags** : contains airflow dags
+2) **dags/** : contains airflow dags
-3) **logs** : contains airflow workflow logs
+3) **logs/** : contains airflow workflow logs
-4) **plugins** : contains airflow helpers and operators, we did not create any custom operators for this project though
+4) **plugins/** : contains airflow helpers and operators, we did not create any custom operators for this project though